| A Trip to Washington The central focus of the Roswell story has been the recovery of the

 that didn't happen, but it can't take away memories of things that did

+happen.
 Unfortunately, instead of providing any renewed hope or encouragement,

 the outcome of the hypnosis sessions in Washington, D.C., was, for me,